Paratha (Pan-Fried Flatbread)

 • Heat a griddle or flat skillet on medium heat.
 Lightly brush with oil.

-• Place one Paratha on the skillet, wait until the color starts to change as Paratha cooks, about one minute.
+• Place one Paratha on the skillet and wait about one minute until the color starts to change as the Paratha cooks.

-• Flip Paratha, it should have a few brown spots.
-Spread 1/2 teaspoon oil on the surface, pushing down with a spatula to make Paratha puff up.
+• Flip the Paratha; it should have a few brown spots.
+Spread 1/2 teaspoon oil on the surface, pushing down with a spatula to make the Paratha puff up.

 • Flip it over again, oiling this side as well.
 Paratha should have brown spots on both sides.

-• Flip it over one more time if needed, adding more oil and pressing down to make sure that the edges get cooked.
+• If needed, flip it over one more time, add more oil, and press down to ensure that the edges are cooked.

 • Serve the flaky, crispy Paratha with Aloo Gobhi and Cucumber Raita!